Books we want: The perfect dungeon planner (plus three dungeon planners: A review)

 But for comfortable dungeon creation and ease of use in play, this book needs to lie flat and open on the table.
 It doesn’t want to.

 Hefty dinosaurs and a chunk of Himalayan rock salt help keep my pages flat.
 Our parasaurolophus notes that some writing spaces are trickily close to the binding.
 The rock salt later suggests smushing the binding to a more accommodating flatness, which works well enough.
-(Meanwhile, the triceratops points out a bit of ink ghosting – not a problem at all, but he’s persnickety.)
+(Meanwhile, the triceratops points out a bit of ink ghosting – not really a problem, but he’s persnickety.)

 Check out the GURPS Mega Dungeon review for more info on the book’s physical features.